 Key functionaries appointment

-Before entering into the detailed process of the filing, you should understand and appoint the key functionaries.
+Before entering into the detailed process of filing, you should understand and appoint the key functionaries.
 These functionaries will take a crucial part in the compliance procedures of your company.
 Their roles and responsibilities must be clearly defined.
-And they must act in accordance with the constitutional and offering documents of the fund.
+And they must act following the constitution and offer documents of the fund.

 Below is a list of the functionaries your company shall appoint for the annual return filing:

 It is not a mandatory appointment for all types of funds except for mutual funds.
 CIMA will require a consent letter from the administrator to confirm the appointed responsibilities.

 - An investment manager.

 The regulated fund shall appoint an investment manager or advisor to manage or counsel the investment decision.

 The company is required to have at least two directors.
 They can be natural persons or business entities.
 All debts and obligations of the company are not liable to the directors.

 The appointment of the custodian is to manage assets such as cash and securities of the company.
 The custodian must act in pursuance of the custodian agreement.

 CIMA will only accept the approved auditors to verify the audited accounts.
 The appointment is obligatory for both private and mutual funds.